Stephan McCandliss

 He has been or is a principal and co-investigator on a number of FUSE, HST, and Spitzer programs to observe atomic and molecular emission, scattering and absorption of far and extreme ultraviolet radiation, along with the concomitant fluorescence into ultraviolet, optical and infrared band, in a variety of galactic and extra-galactic environments.
 He has hands-on experience with pan-chromatic astronomical instrumentation (far-UV to the IR) and specializes in the development of high efficiency spectrographs and laboratory calibration sources.
 His research interests range from the metagalactic ionizing background to comets.

-Stephan McCandliss was September 7, 1955, in Salinas, California.
+Stephan McCandliss was born on September 7, 1955, in Salinas, California.
 He received a BS in physics and a BS in astronomy from the University of Washington, Seattle, in 1980.
 He completed his PhD in astrophysics at the University of Colorado, Boulder, in 1988.
 He is married to Ann Marie McCandliss and they have two children, Rachel Pearl and Ian Frederick.